kounkou/Hedgehog/README.md

 # How to build and execute Hedgehog

-You will need Qt installation to build Hedgehog, after what you can do
+You will need Qt installation for your platform to build and launch Hedgehog, after what you can launch below commands which will generate the binary file

 ```bash
 qmake && make